mcnarek/humanity/README.md

  - change measurement units as Celsius, Fahrenheight or Kelvin by tapping on the top left gear icon

 App will show nearby image in city as background
+Will show weather icon and change app color based on weather

 ## Documentation ##